-- which is owned or co-owned by the taxpayer and - which has been handed over for operation on the basis of a tenancy, lease, or similar contract.
+3. Income Tax on Revenues from Buildings under CIT Act and PIT Act which is owned or co-owned by the taxpayer and which has been handed over for operation on the basis of a tenancy, lease, or similar contract.